risingwavelabs/awesome-stream-processing/02-bring-analytics-closer-to-odb/001-create-mv-offload-analytics.md

   3 |  22 | Bob Johnson
 ```

-Next, we will update the `pg_users` table in PostgreSQL by inserting a few new users.
+Next, you will update the `pg_users` table in PostgreSQL by inserting a few new users.
 In the terminal window running PostgreSQL, run the following query to add new users to the table.

 ```sql
 INSERT INTO users (name, age) VALUES